Sigil magic: How to make a Magical Sigil

 The simplest form of meditation is to hold the image of the sigil in front of your eyes and stare intently at it at the peak of gnosis and, to use Spare’s description, ‘drink it into the mind’.
 Try to get into a state of “not-thinking” but at the same time obsessively concentrating on the image of the sigil to the exclusion of everything else.
 Not the meaning of the sigil, but simply the graphic image itself as pure abstract, unconnected to any meaning – a picture and nothing more.

 We’re not joking.
 Masturbate while visualising the sigil in your mind’s eye.
-With the masturbation method you’re guaranteed to get yourself to a point when you’re full of energy and no thought, ie. orgasm.
+With the masturbation method you’re likelyto get yourself to a point when you’re full of energy and no thought, ie. orgasm.
 Hurrah!
 At the point of orgasm, visualise the sigil becoming big and bright and then exploding/disintegrating into nothingness.
 That’s it!
 Sigil charged!

 c) Wild dancing

-If you don’t like masturbating but do like dancing, pour yourself into wild wanton dancing – leap everywhere, be crazy, spin round and round, get out of breath – it doesn’t even have to be to music.
+If you don’t like masturbating but do like dancing, pour yourself into wild wanton dancing – leap everywhere, go wild, spin round and round, get out of breath – it doesn’t even have to be to music.
 You just have to get to a point where you feel full of adrenalin and power and tingly and aren’t really thinking anything.
 Then visualise the sigil in your mind’s, eye, see it becoming big and bright and then let it explode/disintegrate into nothingness.
 And stop dancing.

 4. Ground yourself

-Destroy the sigil (ie burn the bit of paper that it’s on).
+Destroy the sigil (for example, burn the bit of paper that it’s on).
 Now do something completely different.
 Do the washing up.
 Go for a bike ride.
 Do something completely grounded in reality.
 The sigil is over, done with.
 You don’t care any more.
 Your subconscious might care (the bit that’s still doing the magic) but you and your conscious mind are now totally uninterested.

 5. Forget about it